snipermaker/ovo-sniper-bot/README.md

-# XO Sniper Bot
+# OVO Sniper Bot

-This repository contains the codebase for the XO Sniper Bot developed by @NewRusCult.
+This repository contains the codebase for the OVO Sniper Bot developed by @SniperMaker.
 Although this project is archived and not intended for further iteration, this README provides a comprehensive overview to help anyone who may want to understand or run the bot.

 ## Overview

-The XO Sniper Bot is designed to interact with the Solana blockchain, purchasing newly minted coins and managing them, based on our replication of orcACR...'s strategy.
+The OVO Sniper Bot is designed to interact with the Solana blockchain, purchasing newly minted coins and managing them, based on our replication of orcACR...'s strategy.

 ![Bot Startup](images/bot-running.jpg)
 ## Configuration